bethqiang/bethqiang.github.io/README.md

-# My Blog & Website
+# My Website & Blog

-A developer's thoughts on life, code, and the pursuit of happiness.
+My portfolio, some stuff about me, and my thoughts on life, code, and the pursuit of happiness.

 Built using [Hugo](https://gohugo.io/), hosted with [GitHub Pages](https://pages.github.com/).
-Theme relies heavily on the [Hugo Steam Theme](https://github.com/digitalcraftsman/hugo-steam-theme), with my own modifications.